Polyiodide: Reactivity

 Polyiodide compounds are generally sensitive to light.

-Triiodide, I_{3}^{−}, undergoes unimolecular photodissociation.
+Triiodide, I3-, undergoes unimolecular photodissociation.
 Polyiodide has been used to improve the scalability in the synthesis of halide perovskite photovoltaic materials.

 Conductivity

 Solid state compounds containing linear-chain polyiodide ions exhibit enhanced conductivity than their simple iodide counterparts.
 The conductivity can be drastically modified by external pressure, which changes the interatomic distances between iodine moieties and the charge distribution.